r00k5A58/knocker/README.md

 ```

 ```
-$ python knocker.py -h
+# ./knocker.py -h
-usage: knocker.py [-h] [-c CLOAKED] (-b | -r RANGE | -p PORTS) dest_ip
+usage: knocker.py [-h] [-c CLOAKED] [-m MAXLEN] (-b | -r RANGE | -p PORTS)
+                  dest_ip

 Tool to interact with ports cloaked with port knocking.
 Specify -p, -r, or -b, and a target IP. -c can be used for success checking if the cloaked port is known.
+Requires root or sudo privileges for socket creation.

 positional arguments:
   dest_ip               Target host IP that makes use of port knocking

 optional arguments:
-  -h, --help
-                        show this help message and exit -c CLOAKED, --cloaked CLOAKED
+  -h, --help            show this help message and exit -c CLOAKED, --cloaked CLOAKED
-                        Specify the target cloaked port for success checking -b, --bruteforce
+                        Specify the target cloaked port for success checking -m MAXLEN, --maxlen MAXLEN
-                        Have knocker automatically brute force the target for you.
+                        Specify the max iterations a brute force will run before assuming failure (default 10) -b, --bruteforce      Have knocker automatically brute force the target for you.
 Shortcut for -r 1-65535 -r RANGE, --range RANGE
-                        Specify a suspected range of ports to attempt to brute force (i.e. 1000-1200) -p PORTS, --ports PORTS
+                        Specify a suspected range of ports to attempt to brute force (i.e. 1000-1200)
+  -p PORTS, --ports PORTS
                         Comma separated list of ports to knock (in proper order)
 ```